 Are You Really a Dog Person?
 The Highs and Lows of Owning a Dog

-My Chocolate Lab Named Brownie
+Brownie: My Chocolate Lab

 When I was a young boy, I had a dog named Sport.
 He would chase me and knock me over just to lick my face.
 He was supposed to be a hunting dog, but he was more interested in playing.
-Over the years, I have had a few other dogs: a white German Shepherd, a Chow mix, and a Husky, but none of them could come close to the affection and relationship I had with Sport.
-Now that I am a father, I want my children to have the same love that I had for him, so we adopted a chocolate Lab and called her Brownie.
+Over the years, I have had a few other dogs: a white German Shepherd, a Chow mix, and a Husky, but none of them came close to the affection and relationship I had with Sport.
+Now that I am a father, I want my children to have the same love that I had for Sport, so we adopted a chocolate Lab and called her Brownie.

 Should You Be A Dog Owner?view quiz statistics

-Woes of Dog Ownership!
+The Woes of Dog Ownership

-Not everyone is suitable for pets, especially dogs.
+Not everyone is suitable for pets—especially dogs.
 Speaking from experience, I jumped into this responsibility without fully thinking it through.
 We adopted Brownie mostly as a spur of the moment thing.
-She was cute, gentle and playful.
-My boys were in love and I was optimistically hopeful.
+She was cute, gentle, and playful.
+My boys were in love, and I was optimistically hopeful.
 Here are some woes of dog ownership: